devsio/devsio.github.io/articles/maven-helloworld.md

 - pom.xml
 {% endhighlight %}

-src folder contains the source code of the project. target will contain executables that will be built and pom.xml configures the project.
+The **src** folder contains the source code of the project.
+The **target** will contain executables that will be built and **pom.xml** configures the project.

-The pom should roughly be simmilar to the following example.
-But just for the needs of this tutorial you can update to the following content
+The **pom** should roughly be similar to the following example.
+But just for the needs of this tutorial you can update to the following content:

 {% highlight xml %}
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"